brewchetta/101022-phase-1-extra-study/README.md

 ```

 Additionally, before adding the cards to the DOM, sort the array of rental videos alphabetically by title.
 Be sure to look up examples and documentation!

+## Day Two Deliverables

+Add a new form to the HTML above the `vhs-container`.
+The form should have inputs for the movie title, movie image url, and the price.
+For an additional challenge, make the price a select tag with options `$`, `$$`, and `$$$`.

+When the form is submitted, add the new VHS entry to the DOM.
+Additionally, create a POST request to your `json-server` to persist the VHS tape so it will remain on refresh.

+### Bonus Deliverables: Styling

+The form should be nicely styled.
+Additionally, go to google fonts and research how to add new font families to the project!

+### Bonus Deliverables: Technical

+The form should not accept blank inputs (you shouldn't be able to create a movie with a blank title).

+Additionally, create a DELETE button that removes it from both the front end DOM and the back end `json-server`.